-Prior to her appointment to this position, Dr. Lahaie served as Dean of Undergraduate Studies at Walsh University.
-In her role as Dean of Undergraduate Studies, she chaired a taskforce that was charged with designing an experimental learning space and creating a faculty development plan.
-She coordinated a wide variety of faculty development programs that were designed to equip the faculty for teaching in technology-rich, active learning spaces using digital-age teaching and learning methods.
+Dr. Lahaie joined Walsh in 2012 as Dean of Undergraduate Studies.
+She initiated the creation of the biannual Academic Celebration of Excellence Symposium (ACES), and she led a taskforce that was charged with design of two new flexible learning spaces: the Experimental Learning Space and the Active Learning Classroom.
+Dr. Lahaie also led a wide variety of faculty development programs to equip faculty for teaching in these new technology-rich, active learning spaces using digital-age teaching and learning methods.

-Ute Lahaie served as President of the International Association for Language Learning Technologies (IALLT) from 2011-2013, where she currently has an advisory role as Immediate Past-President.
+Ute Lahaie served as President of the International Association for Language Learning Technologies (IALLT) from 2011-2013, and in an advisory role as Immediate Past-President from 2013-15.
 She was also the editor for the second edition of the IALLT Learning Center Management Manual, and she co-edited the IALLT Learning Center Design publication.
 She previously served as President of the South Central Association for Language Learning Technology (SOCALLT) and as editor of the conference proceedings for SOCALLT.
-She has given numerous conference presentations, workshops, and webinars on learning space design, faculty development, and language center management.
+Dr. Lahaie has given numerous conference presentations, workshops, and webinars on learning space design, faculty development, and language center management.

-Prior to joining the administration at Walsh University in 2012, Dr. Lahaie served as Chair of the Department of World Languages, Literatures, and Cultures, and as Professor of French and German at Gardner-Webb University in North Carolina.
-Prior to that time, she held a dual appointment as Director of the Language Acquisition Center and Professor of German at Baylor University in Texas.
+Prior to joining the administration at Walsh University, Dr. Lahaie served as Chair of the Department of World Languages, Literatures, and Cultures, and as Professor of French and German at Gardner-Webb University in North Carolina where she led the five-year departmental review.
+In a previous appointment, she served as Director of the Language Acquisition Center and Professor of German at Baylor University in Texas where she led the design and implementation of a new learning center and guided new faculty development initiatives.
 Dr. Ute Lahaie earned both her M.A in French, with minors in French Pedagogy and Russian, and her Ph.D. in Second Language Acquisition from Justus-Liebig University in Giessen, Germany.